STATIONARY ENGINEER, STATE OFFICE COMPLEX

-2. Employees in this classification are subject to random substance abuse testing in accordance with Code of Maryland Regulation 17.04.09, Testing for Illegal Use of Drugs.
+2. This position is designated as a sensitive classification.
+Testing for illegal use of drugs is required and shall be conducted during the selection process.
+Employees in this classification are subject to random substance abuse testing in accordance with Code of Maryland Regulation 17.04.09, Testing for Illegal Use of Drugs.

 You MUST possess the minimum qualifications before you may be selected for a State job – Verification will be completed by the appointing authority.
 If you are scheduled to complete an educational or licensing requirement within six months of the examination, you may participate in the examination process.
 Permanent State employees may also complete necessary experience requirements within six months of the date of an examination.
 Credit is given for relevant part-time, temporary or volunteer experience based on the number of hours worked per week.
 You must include on your application the time spent on such activity.
 You must be legally authorized under the United States Immigration Reform and Control Act to be hired in the position for which you apply.

 The on-line application process is STRONGLY preferred.
-If you are unable to submit your application online, please send your paper application to: Human Resources, Dept. of General Services, 301 W. Preston St., Room 1207, Baltimore, MD 21201 by the closing date and time.
+Apply online at www.dbm.maryland.gov – click on the State Jobs tab.
+If you are unable to submit your application online, please send your paper application to: Human Resources, Dept. of General Services, 301 W. Preston St., Room 1311, Baltimore, MD 21201 by the closing date and time.

 We thank our Veterans for their service to our country, and encourage them to apply.